elixir-europe/rdmkit/pages/contribute/editorial_board_guide.md

-## Linking the GitHub accounts to the contributors
+## Adding extra info to the contributors

 Do you want that the GitHub picture of a contributor is shown next to their name?
 Or maybe you want that the name is clickable and links towards the GitHub page of that person?
 To enable this please add the name and the necessary metadata to the [CONTRIBUTORS.yaml](https://github.com/elixir-europe/rdmkit/blob/master/_data/CONTRIBUTORS.yaml) file in the *_data* directory like this: